nbhn/RASPI-240_NEST_Hackathon/README.md

-# RASPI-240: Smart Industrial Monitoring System
+# Smart Industrial Monitoring System
-## NEST Hackathon 2025 Project
+## Team RASPI-240 - NEST Hackathon 2025 Project

 ![Project Banner](./media/banner.png)

 ## 🏆 NEST Hackathon Experience

-Our team had an amazing experience at the NEST Hackathon 2025, where we developed RASPI-240: a comprehensive industrial monitoring and security system.
+Our team RASPI-240 had an amazing experience at the NEST Hackathon 2025, where we developed a comprehensive industrial monitoring and security system.
 This solution combines IoT sensors, machine learning, and web technologies to create a holistic approach to industrial safety and efficiency.

 ## 📋 Project Overview

-RASPI-240 is an integrated system that provides:
+Our Smart Industrial Monitoring System provides:

 - **Access Control**: RFID badge-based security for restricted areas
 - **Temperature Monitoring**: Real-time temperature tracking with alerts